-Some time in the spring, Sean emailed me a list of the best burgers in LA compiled by LAist.
-Even though Sean wanted to start working through the list, we never got around to it, at least not intentionally.
+Some time in the spring, medicine Sean emailed me a list of the best burgers in LA compiled by LAist.
+Even though Sean wanted to start working through the list, impotent we never got around to it, at least not intentionally.
 We crossed off The Apple Pan as it was across the street from the theater where we saw Thor.

 Earlier this month, LA Weekly posted another best burgers in LA list.
 Sean nudged me about it.
 We decided to make a dent in the list this week since we both are on vacation.